MylapalliYesebu/Mini-Projects/README.md

         panel.add(countButton); /////////////////////////////////

 [1]A JPanel with a GridLayout is created to organize the labels and button vertically.
-[2]The labels and button are added to this panel.
+[2]The labels and button are added to this panel
 Adding Components to the Frame:
 /////////////////////////add(scrollPane, BorderLayout.CENTER);
                          add(panel, BorderLayout.SOUTH);///////////////////